 The case went before the Ramax Guardia in the Cloister, where it was decided that the Tenth Gen Subaki that ran the sight weren’t liable under the Jyr Hive Mandate, for posts made by their citizenry users.
 The custodians agreed to take the thread down and and even issued an apology to CM2 Lekada Wram, but because they refused Banto’s request for specifics, Banto seized their vocational-licenses.
 The Sernatae stepped in after an official complaint by the Prime of Subaki Services (her own donation) and decreed that no further action was to be instituted beyond what was ordered by the Ramax Guardia; and Tee Banto was officially cited for citizenry-overreach.
 Copies of the post and its comments remain shared on the interHive despite its removal from the site, and the SubGard has since altered its posting guidelines.

-Warnings prevail of First Office Ryo Uym’s predatory sexual tastes in Bizaki; Primary Fusa Kul is cited as being a cannibal that dines on the flesh of Zaxiri, while Wox Dag is a bizrudapic bizhiz who collects real male claspers as filling for her future backswell-implants.
-The Sernatae, Yir Gizul, is even mocked for her choice of hairstyles, some so grand they’re illustrated as having blocked the Suv and set off planetary glaciation.
-An immensely popular serial strip (Kadadoe!) depicts Lekada Wram as an ill-tempered donat that dismembers and destroys her helovx-doll play-sets, and is insanely jealous of her better looking and more intelligent Bizak “sib” Velto Wram.
-Kadadoe’s gorgeous Zaxiri mako (bond partner Crixal Dox) is depicted as a scantily clad belly who keeps Kadadoe out of trouble.
+Warnings prevail of First Office Ryo Uym’s predatory sexual tastes in bizaki; Primary Fusa Kul is cited as being a cannibal that dines on the flesh of zaxiri, while Wox Dag is a bizrudapic bizhiz who collects real male claspers as filling for her future backswell-implants.
+The Sernatae, Yir Gizul, is often mocked for her choice of hairstyles, some so grand they’re illustrated as having blocked rays from the suv and set off planetary glaciation.
+An immensely popular serial strip (Kadadoe!) depicts Lekada Wram as an ill-tempered donat that dismembers and destroys her helovx-doll play-sets, and is insanely jealous of her better looking and cooler and more intelligent bizak “sib” Velto Wram.
+Kadadoe’s gorgeous zaxiri mako (bond partner Crixal Dox) is depicted as a scantily clad belly who keeps Kadadoe out of trouble.

 In contrast, Bizaki users are overtly fond of Third Office member Rasa Jyr.
 Dig users post freezes, art, and comments that paint Jyr in a mythical light, having performed absurdly heroic feats and being endowed with over the top characteristics.
-Rasa Jyr is said to have discovered Tharso, graduated as the Primary of Mynu, invented the burxol.
+Rasa Jyr is said to have discovered Tharso, graduated as the Primary of Mynu, and invented the burxol.
 Jyr’s girsuzsch is a registered weapon, like Sky Sister, and she’s said to have created Femtrux, and thus the Collective came from Jyr’s brain matter.
-Artifacts found on Ramarixicon exist in the image of Rasa Jyr’s face, and Laxum Jyr is actually Rasa in walking avatar form.
+Artifacts found on Ramarixicon exist in the image of Rasa Jyr’s face, while donation Laxum Jyr is actually Rasa’s walking avatar.